Population-based Evaluation in Repeated Rock-Paper-Scissors as a Benchmark for Multiagent Reinforcement Learning: Repeated Rock, Paper, Scissors

 One simple way to rank agents under both metrics is to assume they both matter equally: $\textsc{AggregateScore}(\pi_i) = \textsc{PopulationReturn}(\pi_i) - \textsc{WithinPopExpl}(\pi_i)$.
-Under this metric, we list the top 10 bots in Table~\ref{tab:agg_score}.
+This definition makes sense since the units are identical; it could naturally be extended with different weights depending on the evaluation context.
+These two metrics (population return and within-population exploitability) capture the essence of the RPS game in the repeated setting: the only way another agent can predict an agent's next action is by determining their learning rule from the history of choices made by both agents.
+Ultimately the goal is to maximize return, but finding a best response to the other player's action choice is the entire game, so agent cannot be too exploitable in doing so without risking giving up reward to its opponents from the population.
+Hence, the combined score acts as a summary of how well an agent is performing on both fronts within is population, allowing agent designers to compare a single number.
+Under this metric, we list the top 10 bots in Table~\ref{tab:top_agg_score}.
 The complete ranked list is given in Appendix~\ref{app:full-ranking}.
 For reference, we also include the scores of the best learning algorithm in each category from Secton~\ref{sec:learning-to-play-rrps}.